Gregery94/SSB64BlenderModels/README.txt

 ***FOR PERSONAL USE ONLY***

-Models exported from the PerfectGold Editor can't be opened in Blender.
+FBX Animation Rigs exported from the PerfectGold Editor can't be opened in Blender.
 I used Noesis to convert the models so they can be opened in Blender.
 I appended "FIXED - " to the converted models.

 This will allow you to create custom characters using Blender.
+For reference, check out the SSB64 Guidelines for Animations and Rigging at http://n64vault.com/ssb-guides:guidelines-for-animation-and-rigging

 Some issues:
  * UV mapping is messed up (thank Nintendo / the editor)